elouejmajdi/Core-Java-SE-8-/README.md

 # Solve-Algorithms-Java-
-solve some problem in java
+solve some problems in java